NiklasHohmann/messinian_db/README.md

 table
 ```

-in the console.
+in the console, and inspect the figures in `figs/`.
 Details on producing the map are given in the file `code/make_maps.R`.

 ## Repository structure

 * _code_ : folder with R code
-  * _make_table.R_ : script to generate table 1
+  * _make_table_and_plots.R_ : script to generate table 1 and figures
   * _make_maps.R_ : script to generate the maps
   * _download_data.R_ : script to download data from Zenodo
 * _data_ : folder for raw data.
 Initially empty, will be filled with downloaded data after the script in `code/download_data` is run.